“How are my customers doing on their journey with our brand?”

 Also Read: Customer Retention Metrics

-For instance, if the goal for this blog post is to get readers to click on the call-to-action button, the conversion rate is the number of readers who clicked divided by the total number of readers.
+For a customer journey map example, if the goal of this blog post is to get readers to click on the call-to-action button, the conversion rate is the number of readers who click divided by the total number of readers.

 Since the best customer journeys have a number of touchpoints, a conversion can refer to several different completed goals.
 These can be a like, click, sign-up, response to an email, or a purchase.

-Check out Woopra’s list of 7 interesting real-life customer journey map examples to learn more about customer journey mapping, customer journey mapping tools, touchpoints, and conversions.
+Check out Woopra’s list of 7 interesting real-life customer journey map examples to learn more about customer journey mapping, customer journey mapping tools, touchpoint tracking, conversion tracking, and marketing automation.

 4. Cost per Conversion

-A related metric to the conversion rate is the cost per conversion.
+A related customer journey mapping metric to the conversion rate is the cost per conversion.

 As its name suggests, the cost per conversion is the amount of money spent to generate a desired action or conversion.